-Who Is A Good Candidate For an IOP?
+Who Is A Good Candidate For an Half Day Treatment?

-A good candidate for an IOP may be a person who is struggling with mild to moderate addiction.
+A good candidate for a half day treatment program may be a person who is struggling with mild to moderate addiction.
 Also, a person who has completed a residential treatment program or detox may benefit from an intensive outpatient treatment program.
-Those who have a stable home environment and a good support system can also enroll in an IOP for addiction.
+Those who have a stable home environment and a good support system can also enroll in the level of programming for addiction.

-The benefits of an IOP can be valuable for those who also need to attend to their daily responsibilities at work and home.
-It is an outpatient treatment program, which means patients do not have to check in or live on-site, but rather may participate in the IOP a few days a week for several hours each day.
-In an IOP, patients participate in therapy sessions as well as group sessions that may include topics such as relapse prevention and coping skills.
+The benefits of an treatment at this level can be valuable for those who also need to attend to their daily responsibilities at work and home.
+It is an outpatient treatment program, which means patients do not have to check in or live on-site, but rather may participate a few days a week for several hours each day.
+In outpatient treatment, patients participate in therapy sessions as well as group sessions that may include topics such as relapse prevention and coping skills.

 • Extended hours of care that allow for more flexibility